Some of the best Christmas gifts for kids are… FREE

 So I’ve been thinking Christmas gifts, and I’ve been thinking kids.
-But because I’m me I’ve also been thinking intentional living and prioritizing and parenting (something I don’t know much about yet).
+But because I’m me I’ve also been thinking about prioritizing and intentional parenting.

 Give your kids the gift of Your Time.

 No computers, no TV, put away your phone.